Welcome to Library Resources for Special Education. Rehabilitation, School Psychology, and Deaf Studies.

 Related Service – Defined by the regulations to the 1997 IDEA as "transportation and such developmental, corrective, and other supportive services as are required to assist a child with a disability to benefit from special education"

-Much of the content on this page is from a Special Education Law guide created by Laurice Rutledge, Georgia State University College of Law.
+Much of the content on this page is from a Special Education Law guide created by Laurice Rutledge, Georgia State University College of Law, and included with her permission.

 This guide will help you find research materials related to Special Education.
 Rehabilitation, School Psychology, and Deaf Studies.
 To begin click on the tabs above.